GriffinPlus/docker-zimbra/README.md

 ## Overview

 This image contains everything needed to download, setup and run the [Zimbra](https://www.zimbra.com/) colaboration suite.
 The image itself does not contain Zimbra.
 On the first start, the container installs a minimalistic Ubuntu 16.04 LTS onto a docker volume.
 This installation serves as the root filesystem for Zimbra, so Zimbra can work with the environment and everything is kept consistent and persistent - even if the container is updated.
-This also implys that you must take care of updating the Ubuntu installation and Zimbra regularly.
-Pulling a new image version **does not** automatically update the Ubuntu installation on the docker volume.
-To reduce the chance of security issues, Ubuntu's *unattended upgrades* system installs updates automatically.
+This also implys that pulling a new image version **does not** automatically update the Ubuntu installation on the docker volume.
+To reduce the chance of security issues, the container configures Ubuntu's *unattended upgrades* package to install official updates automatically.

 The container supports IPv6 with a global IPv6 address and configures packet filtering to block common attacks and access to non-public ports.